The social brain

 Like the field of social cognition but with a hip fresh bunch of reinterpretations.

 If our brains got big because we needed to be social then is our intelligence intrinsically social?
 If so, why are we so bad at it?
 Is consciousness itself intrinsically social?
-Are non social intelligences are a problem for consciousness?
+Are non-social intelligences a problem for consciousness?

 1 Social exchange reasoning